sporeball/ABCO-1/README.md

 this is still a mostly conceptual idea, though in the future i'd love to build a computer using TTL that follows this specification.

 ### folder structure
+- [assembler/](https://github.com/sporeball/ABCO-1/tree/master/assembler) - contains an assembler for ABCO-1 ROM files. works with the simulator and, eventually, the actual hardware.

 - [simulator/](https://github.com/sporeball/ABCO-1/tree/master/simulator) - contains a simulation of the computer, built with Node.js.

 - hardware/ - coming soon.